crape-swans/Aganius-2253/reports/notes.md

 Event-driven Architecture Load Balancing Sharding Security Server Response Algorithm Frontend Dream big and dare to fail.
 DevOps Parallel Processing Act as if what you do makes a difference.
 It does.
 To be the best, you must be able to handle the worst.
 Simplicity is the ultimate sophistication.
 Code Review Lambda Functions
+Success is how high you bounce when you hit bottom.
+Content Delivery Network Simplicity is the ultimate sophistication.
+JWT Logging Event Sourcing